 For the modern mix, automation is necessary to make consumers feel like they are listening to a living, breathing piece of music.
 Here are seven creative tips.

 Audio production can take a lot of practice and a great deal of time.
 Fortunately, mix automation techniques can help speed up your process and improve your workflow.
 So how can you use automation efficiently in your mixes?

 In this article, we'll be exploring different ways to automate your production to save you time and get the sound you're looking for.

-Earlier this year, we discussed mix automation basics, detailing how the process works and why it benefits your music.
-If you still need clarification on these points I suggest taking a look at the article, because in this post we’ll be diving deeper into automation with seven creative tips, applicable to all genres.
+We've previously discussed mix automation basics, detailing how the process works and why it benefits your music.
+If you still need clarification on these points, take a look at the article, because in this post we’ll be diving deeper into automation with seven creative tips, applicable to all genres.

 We often think about the chorus as the most important part of a song, but listeners won’t make it that far if they aren’t hooked from the start.
 Those first few seconds need all the attention they can get.